How long does duloxetine stay in your system

 • Genetics: Genetic factors can play a role in how an individual’s body processes and eliminates drugs.

-See also How to quit duloxetine
+See also Max dose duloxetine

 It is essential to consider these variables when determining how long duloxetine will stay in your system and how quickly it will be cleared from your body.